-Do you have a high salary, own a business, own real estate, or generate a lot of income from inherited assets?
-If any of these apply to your situation, you’re going to want to pay attention because here are seven different tax reduction strategies for high income earners that can help you to pay even less in taxes in the future.
+Do you have a high salary, own a business, own real estate, have capital gains, or generate a lot of income from inherited assets?
+If any of these apply to your situation, you’re going to want to pay attention because here are seven different tax reduction strategies for high income earners that can help you to pay even less in income taxes in the future.

 Take Advantage of Retirement Plans

 401(k) or 403(b): If you are an employee and you have an employer-sponsored 401(k) or 403(b), in 2018 you can contribute up to $18,500 per year of your gross income.
 Your contributions come straight off your paycheck before it’s taxed, and the money goes tax-free into the 401(k) or 403(b).
 If you’re 50 and older, you have $6,000 catch-up, so your annual contribution limit is $24,500.

 SIMPLE IRA: A SIMPLE IRA is a pretty good, inexpensive plan for a business that has employees but doesn’t want the expense of a Safe Harbor 401(k) or a regular 401(k).
 The annual contribution limits are a little bit lower though – $12,500 in 2018, or add another $3,000 if you’re 50 and older, so you have a $15,500 annual contribution limit.

 Solo 401(k): High-net-worth individuals that have self-employment income, and it’s only you, or you and your spouse, can set up a Solo 401(k).
 This allows you to do the same annual contributions as a standard 401k) – $18,500, or $24,500 if you’re 50 and older.